andymeneely/squib/README.md

 The central file here is `deck.rb`.
 Here's a basic example of a deck to work from:

-{include:file:samples/basic.rb}
+{include:file:samples/basic.rb basic.rb}

-## Learning Squib's API
+## Learning Squib

+After going over this README, here are some other places to go learn Squib:

+* The YARD-generated API documentation [for the latest Squib gem](http://rubydoc.info/gems/squib/) is a method-by-method reference.
+I recommend starting with the `API` file, and looking at the `Deck` class.
+If you are following Squib master, see [the latest version](http://rubydoc.info/github/andymeneely/squib/frames)
 * The `samples` directory in the [source repository](https://github.com/andymeneely/squib) has lots of examples
-* The document called API.md walks through the various methods and options that apply to the entire Squib API
-* [API Documentation](http://rubydoc.info/gems/squib/) is also kept up-to-date.
+* Junk Land (link TBD) is my own creation that's uses Squib for both black-and-white print-and-play and full color.

 ## Development